skyx20/marketing-agency/README.md

 # A webpage for a Marketing agency

-## (DEPRECATED) A showy landing page for a marketing agancy having flexibility to provinding other services like softwere develoment
+## ( DEPRECATED ) A showy landing page for a marketing agency having flexibility to provide other services like software development.

-It'a a react-based project that use tailwindcss components for quick development and styling
+It'a a react-based project that use tailwindcss components for quick development and styling.

 _It uses create-react-app as builder_